-All you need to do is enter your bank details and save your patients' payment details.
+All you need to do is enter your bank details and your patients' card details.
+EU-based practitioners will need to register with Hyperwallet before they can process payments.
 No matter whether you see the patient once or 20 times, the payment can be automatically processed for you, so you can focus solely on treating patients.

-Electronic payments processing via Halaxy is currently available for Australian-based practitioners.
-Practitioners in other countries can mark their invoices as paid to reconcile their finances in Halaxy's finance reports.
+Electronic payments processing via Halaxy is currently available for practitioners in Australia and in all countries that use the Euro as currency.
+Practitioners in other areas can mark their invoices as paid to reconcile their finances in Halaxy's finance reports.

-Fee payments from patients are processed into the Halaxy merchant account the day after the appointment and are then processed into your account, so you will generally receive the fee payment (minus transaction charges) two business days after the appointment.
+Payments will reach your nominated deposit account in 2-3 business days.
 Note that payments processed after 9.00 P.M.
 AEST/AEDT are processed into the Halaxy merchant account the day after they are paid, so these will appear in your account one day later than usual.

 You will also receive quarterly statements detailing payments processed in your practice and can run finance reports at any time.